springfall2008/batpred/docs/config-yml-settings.md

 - **rates_import_override** - Over-ride import rate for specific date and time range, e.g. Octopus Power-up events
 - **rates_export_override** - Over-ride export rate for specific date and time range

+## Car Charging Integration

+Predbat is able to include electric vehicle charging in its plan and manage the battery activity so that the battery isn't discharged into your car when the car is charging
+(although you can over-ride this by setting **switch.predbat_car_charging_from_battery** to True in Home Assistant).

+The following configuration items (Home Assistant entities and apps.yaml configuration items) are used to plan car charging activity within Predbat.

+- **num_cars** should be set in apps.yaml to the number of cars you want Predbat to plan for.
+Set to 0 if you don't have an EV (and the remaining car sensors in apps.yaml can be commented out or deleted).

-## Car charging filtering
+### Car charging filtering

-You might want to remove your electric car charging data from the historical load so as to not bias the calculations, otherwise you will get high charge levels when the car was charged previously (e.g. last week).
+You might want to remove your electric car charging data from the historical house load data so as to not bias the calculations, otherwise you will get high charge levels when the car was charged previously (e.g. last week).

-- **car_charging_hold** - When true car charging data is removed from the simulation (by subtracting car_charging_rate), as you either charge from the grid or you use the Octopus Energy plugin to predict when it will charge correctly (default 6kw, configure with **car_charging_threshold**)
+- **switch.car_charging_hold** - A Home Assistant switch that when turned on (True) tells Predbat to remove car charging data from the simulation.

+- **car_charging_energy** - Set in apps.yaml to point to a Home Assistant entity which is the incrementing kWh data for the car charger.
+This is pre-defined to a regular expression to auto-detect the appropriate Wallbox and Zappi car charger sensors, or edit as necessary for your charger sensor.

+- **input_number.car_charging_energy_scale** - A Home Assistant entity used to define a scaling factor (in the range 0.1 to 1.0) to multiply the car_charging_energy data by (e.g. set to 0.001 to convert Watts to kW).

+If you do not have a suitable car charging kWh sensor in Home Assistant then comment the car_charging_energy line out of apps.yaml and configure the following Home Assistant entity:

-- **car_charging_threshold** - Sets the threshold above which is assumed to be car charging and ignore (default 6 = 6kw)
+- **input_number.car_charging_threshold** - Sets the threshold above which home consumption is assumed to be car charging and ignore (default 6 = 6kW).
-- **car_charging_energy** - Set to a HA entity which is incrementing kWh data for the car charger, will be used instead of threshold for more accurate car charging data to filter out

-- **switch.predbat_octopus_intelligent_charging** - When enabled Predbat will plan charging around the Intelligent Octopus slots, taking it into account for battery load and generating the slot information

-## Planned car charging
+### Planned car charging

 These features allow Predbat to know when you plan to charge your car.
-If you have Intelligent Octopus setup then you won't need to change these as it's done automatically via their app and the Octopus Energy plugin.
+If you have Intelligent Octopus setup then you won't need to change these as it's done automatically via the Octopus app and the Octopus Energy integration in Home Assistant.

-- **octopus_intelligent_charging** - When enabled Predbat will plan charging around the Intelligent Octopus slots, taking it into account for battery load and generating the slot information
+- **switch.predbat_octopus_intelligent_charging** - When this Home Assistant switch is enabled, Predbat will plan charging around the Intelligent Octopus slots, taking it into account for battery load and generating the slot information

-Only needed if you don't use Intelligent Octopus:
+If you don't use Intelligent Octopus then there are a number of other apps.yaml configuration items that should be set:

-- **car_charging_planned** - Can be set to a sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots, or False to disable, or True to always enable
+- **car_charging_planned** - Optional, can be set to a Home Assistant sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots.
+Or manually set it to 'False' to disable this feature, or 'True' to always enable

-- **car_charging_planned_response** - An array of values from the planned sensor which indicate that the car is plugged in and will charge in the next low rate slot
+- **car_charging_planned_response** - An array of values in from the above car_charging_planned sensor which indicate that the car is plugged in and will charge in the next low rate slot.
+Customise for your car charger sensor if it sets sensor values that are not in the pre-defined list.

+- **car_charging_now** - For some cases planning of car charging is difficult to obtain (e.g. Ohme with Intelligent doesn't report slots).<BR>
+The car_charging_now configuration item can be set to point to a sensor that tells you that the car is currently charging.
+Predbat will then assume this 30 minute slot is used for charging regardless of the plan.<BR>
+If Octopus Intelligent Charging is enabled and car_charging_now indicates the car is charging then Predbat will also assume that this is a low rate slot for the car/house (and might therefore start charging the battery), otherwise electricity import rates are taken from the normal rate data.

-- **car_charging_rate** - Set to the car's charging rate (normally 7.5 for 7.5kw).
+- **car_charging_now_response** - Set to the range of positive responses for car_charging_now, useful if you have a sensor for your car charger that isn't binary.

+To make planned car charging more accurate, configure the following items in apps.yaml:

-- **car_charging_battery_size** - Indicates the car's battery size in kWh, defaults to 100.
+- **car_charging_battery_size** - Set to the car's battery size in kWh, defaults to 100.
 It will be used to predict car charging stops.

-- **car_charging_now** - When set links to a sensor that tells you that the car is currently charging.
-Predbat will then assume this 30 minute slot is used for charging regardless of the plan.
-If Octopus Intelligent Charging is enabled then it will also assume it's a low rate slot for the car/house, otherwise rates are taken from the normal rate data.
-- **car_charging_now_response** - Sets the range of positive responses for **car_charging_now**, useful if you have a sensor for your car that isn't binary.

-- **car_charging_plan_time** - When using Predbat-led planning set this to the time you want the car to be charged by
-- **car_charging_plan_smart** - When true the cheapest slots can be used for charging, when False it will be the next low rate slot

-Connect to your cars sensors for accurate data:

-- **car_charging_limit** - The % limit the car is set to charge to, link to a suitable sensor.
+- **car_charging_limit** - Set to point to a sensor that specifies the % limit the car is set to charge to.
 Default is 100%

-- **car_charging_soc** - The cars current % charge level, link to a suitable sensor.
+- **car_charging_soc** - Set to point to a sensor that specifies the car's current % charge level.
 Default is 0%

-Control how your battery behaves during car charging:

-- **car_charging_from_battery** - When True the car can drain the home battery, Predbat will manage the correct level of battery accordingly.
-When False home battery discharge will be prevented when your car charges, all load from the car and home will be from the grid.
-This is achieved by setting the discharge rate to 0 during car charging and to the maximum otherwise, hence if you turn this switch Off you won't be able to change your discharge rate outside Predbat.
-The home battery can still charge from the grid/solar in either case.
-Only use this if Predbat knows your car charging plan, e.g. you are using Intelligent Octopus or you use the car slots in Predbat to control your car charging.
-    - CAUTION: If you turn this switch back on during a car charging session you will need to set your battery discharge rate back to maximum manually.
+### Multiple Electric Cars

-- Multiple cars can be planned with Predbat, in which case you should set **num_cars** in apps.yaml to the number of cars you want to plan
+Multiple cars can be planned with Predbat, in which case you should set **num_cars** in apps.yaml to the number of cars you want to plan

-    - **car_charging_limit**, **car_charging_planned**, **car_charging_battery_size** and **car_charging_soc** must then be a list of values (e.g. 2 entries for 2 cars)
+- **car_charging_limit**, **car_charging_planned**, **car_charging_battery_size** and **car_charging_soc** must then be a list of values (i.e. 2 entries for 2 cars)

-    - If you have Intelligent Octopus then Car 0 will be managed by Octopus Energy plugin if enabled
+- If you have Intelligent Octopus then Car 0 will be managed by the Octopus Energy integration, if its enabled

-    - Each car will have it's own slot sensor created **predbat_car_charging_slot_1** for car 1
-    - Each car will have it's own SOC planning sensor created e.g **predbat.car_soc_1** and **predbat.car_soc_best_1** for car 1
+- Each car will have it's own Home Assistant slot sensor created e.g. **binary_sensor.predbat_car_charging_slot_1**, SOC planning sensor e.g **predbat.car_soc_1** and **predbat.car_soc_best_1** for car 1

 ## Workarounds